lehigh-university-libraries/blog/posts/2024/11/21/isle-deploy.md

 ## On php tests

 We opted to use [drupal/dtt](https://www.drupal.org/project/dtt) to base our tests on.
 This allows us to just utilize our always on dev server, which is running our production site config and content, to run our tests on using that site.
-We found a problem with self signed CA certificates causing issues between functional/unit tests and functional javascript tests, so for the time being we run two different php unit jobs:
+We found a problem with self signed CA certificates causing issues between functional/unit tests and functional javascript tests, so until we resolve that issue we just run two different php unit jobs:

 ```bash
 #!/usr/bin/env bash